-BLESSED ARE THE POOR IN SPIRIT (Mat.
-5:3)
+BLESSED ARE THE POOR IN SPIRIT (Mattthew 5:3)

 Material poverty did play a major role drawing people to Jesus.
-He himself had nowhere to lay his head (Mt.
-8:20) and he had come to bring good news to the poor (Lk.
-4:18).
-The Gospel of Luke thought that Jesus had the materially poor in mind only, perhaps due to the lack of understanding how the Holy Spirit could fit into a person’s life (6:20).
-He called them the “hoi ptochoi.”
-We would call them beggars, homeless or street people.
+He, Himself, had nowhere to lay His Head (Matthew 8:20) and Jesus had come to bring good news to the poor (Luke 4:18).
+The Gospel of Luke thought that Jesus had the materially poor in mind only, perhaps due to the lack of understanding how the Holy Spirit could fit into a person’s life (Luke 6:20).
+Luke called them the “hoi ptochoi.”
+We would call them beggars, homeless, and street people.
 Manny of them were victims of circumstances beyond their control.
 There were also many that lived on begging and handouts.
-These will always be present and there is nothing anybody can do to change such a way of thinking (Jn.
-12:8).
+These will always be present and there is nothing anybody can do to change such a way of thinking (John 12:8).
 They have a slave mentality that depends on others to feed them.
 This mentality has influenced people that are not poor at all.
 They want employers, governments or the rich to supply all their necessities.

 Christianity has championed the poor.
-Poverty had become an enviable qualification for the kingdom.
-Camels had a better chance to enter the kingdom of heaven than the rich (Lk.
-19:24).
-Christ’s ministry did appeal to the disadvantaged (Mt.
-11:4-5).
-The first Christian preachers drew their converts from the poor (1 Cor.
-1:26).
-God had chosen the poor and rejected the rich that caused poverty (Ja.
-2:1-7).
-Christians in Jerusalem disposed of their riches that had become the enemy of their faith (Ac.
-4:32-37).
-It did not take long that these Jewish Christians begged the Gentiles for help (II Cor.
-8).
-They learned that poverty alone was not a sure way into the kingdom.
-Paul began to tell his converts that if they wanted to eat then they had to go back to work (II Thes.
-3:6-12).
+Poverty had become an enviable qualification for the God’s Kingdom.
+Camels had a better chance to enter the Kingdom of Heaven than the rich (Luke 19:24).
+Christ’s Ministry did appeal to the disadvantaged (Matthew 11:4-5).
+The first Christian preachers drew their converts from the poor (I Corinthians 1:26).
+God had chosen the poor and rejected the rich that caused poverty (James 2:1-7).
+Christians in Jerusalem disposed of their riches that had become the enemy of their faith (Acts 4:32-37).
+And it did not take long that these Jewish Christians begged the Gentiles for help (II Corinthians 8).
+They learned that poverty alone was not a sure way into God’s Kingdom.
+Paul began to tell his converts that if they wanted to eat then they had to go back to work (II Thessalonians 3:6-12).

-It became apparent that material poverty had to be spiritualized in order to become eligible for the kingdom.
-Material possessions were not a hindrance, but the love for them was (Mt.
-19:22).
-Those who lived only to acquire riches became fools bound for hell (Lk.
-12:20).
-Those who were poor had a far better chance to end up in the bosom of Abraham (Lk.
-16:22).
-People were giving up their earthly goods for the cause of Christ (Lk.
-19:8), and Jesus commended them for it (Lk.
-19:9).
-He praised the widow who gave her last penny (Mk.
-12:43-43).
-To the disciples who had left their earthly things, he promised rich rewards on earth as well as in heaven (Mt.
-19:27-30).
-Jesus felt that they were laying up treasures in heaven (Mt.
-6:20) and were getting rich toward God (Lk.
-12:21).
-To them the kingdom of heaven had come first and they were worthy of the earthly blessings (Mt.
-6:33).
+It apparent became that material poverty had to be spiritualized in order to become eligible for the God’s Kingdom.
+Material possessions were not a hindrance, but the love for them was (Matthew 19:22).
+Those who lived only to acquire riches became fools bound for hell (Luke 12:20).
+Those who were poor had a far better chance to end up in the bosom of Abraham (Luke 16:22).
+People were giving up their earthly goods for the cause of Christ (Luke 19:8), and Jesus commended them for it (Luke 19:9).
+He praised the widow who gave her last penny (Mark 12:43-43).
+To the disciples, who had left their earthly things, Jesus promised rich rewards on earth as well as in heaven (Matthew 19:27-30).
+Jesus felt that they were laying up treasures in heaven (Matthew 6:20) and were getting rich toward God (Luke 12:21).
+To them the kingdom of heaven had come first and they were worthy of the earthly blessings (Matthew 6:33).

 Poverty had become an enviable lifestyle for the saints.
-Mendicants, Stylists, Monks and traveling preachers glorified poverty and seclusion.
+Mendicants, stylists, monks, and traveling preachers glorified poverty and seclusion.
 Like Paul, the first wandering preachers, was content with whatsoever state they were in.
-And like Paul, they did not encourage Christians to improve their social or financial status in this world.
-You were what you were by God’s design and to change it would mean that one is not complying with God’s natural order (I Cor.
-7:17-24).
+And like Paul, they did not encourage Christians to improve their social and financial status in this world.
+You were what you were by God’s design and to change it would mean that one is not complying with God’s natural order (I Corinthians 7:17-24).
 It was based on the belief that the world would soon end and therefore it was unwise to compete for the world’s goods.
-Like the rich fool, there would be no one left to enjoy the riches (Lk.
-12:20).
+Like the rich fool, there would be no one left to enjoy the riches (Luke 12:20).
 When the world did not end and Christ did not come back, the poor realized that they needed financial backing.
-By the time Matthew wrote his account of Jesus, “the poor in spirit were the way into the kingdom.”
+By the time Matthew wrote his account of Jesus, “The poor in spirit were the way into the kingdom.”